 Restrictions and benefits of teenage jobs

-Despite children being able to work from the age of 13, the number of teens in Saturday jobs has decreased from 40% in the 1990's to 20% now (UK Commission for Employment and Skills).
-But with recruiters placing significant emphasis on experience, these 20% are developing key life-skills and necessary funds for their future.
+Despite children being able to work from the age of 13, the number of teens in Saturday jobs almost halved between 2000 and 2020.
+With recruiters often placing significant emphasis on experience, those teenagers that do take on conventional paid work are developing key life-skills as well as necessary funds for their future.
 So, what hours are teenagers allowed to work and what benefits can this bring?

 Children are legally allowed to work in the UK from the age of 13, though there are many restrictions on hours and minimum wage will not come into effect until children reach their 16th birthday.